Working Groups

 Python Adoption

-Goal is to survey the use of Python in the Heliophysics domain and report on tools, services and web sites, especially through the Python in Heliophysics (PyHC) initiative
+Goal is to survey the use of Python in the Heliophysics domain and report on tools, services and web sites, especially through the Python in Heliophysics Community (PyHC) initiative, see PyHC website

 Science Platforms Coordination

-Leads: Shawn Polson (LASP, Boulder) and Jan Reerink (ESA)
+Leads: Shawn Polson (LASP, Boulder) and Jan Reerink (ESA); join

 Goal is to develop international standard software computing environments for Heliophysics.

-Leads: Brian Thomas (NASA/GSFC) and Arnaud Masson (ESA)
+Leads: Brian Thomas (NASA/GSFC) and Arnaud Masson (ESA); join

 Goal is the improvement of the SPASE Information Model for describing observational and derived data, and for describing simulation models, simulations runs, and simulation output (inc. NASA Community Coordinated Modeling Center or CCMC, ESA Virtual Space Weather Modelling Centre, VSWMC and European Union supported Integrated Medium for Planetary Exploration or IMPEx).
 In particular, defining metadata for simulation models and generated data, as well as defining a standard for an execution interface.